innovateabhi/project/README.md

-# 🔒 Secure Linux Web Server Deployment with Firewall Configuration and HTTPS using Self-Signed SSL Certificate
+# Linux Web Server Deployment with Firewall Configuration and HTTPS using Self-Signed SSL Certificate

 ---

 # 📌 Project Overview

-This project demonstrates the deployment of a **Secure Linux Web Server** using **Apache HTTP Server** on **CentOS Stream**.
+This project demonstrates the deployment of a **Secure Linux Web Server** using **Apache HTTP Server** on **Fedora**.
 The primary objective is to understand how a Linux System Administrator deploys, manages, and secures a web server using Linux administration tools.

 The project includes: